searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ### `defaultPageSize` property
-Default number of results per page.
+The default number of results per page.
 Default is `24`

 ### `totalResults` property
 The total result count

 ### `begin` getter
-The number of the first product position of the current page.
+The number of the first product position on the current page.
 For example, if the `pageSize` is `24` and the current page is `2`, `pagination.begin` will return `25`

 Calculation: